easy-node-pro/oswap_single_lp_bot/README.md

 Please be very careful with your private key and never push it to a public repository.
 It's advised that you use an account that doesn't have all your funds attached to it.

 # Prerequisites
-- Node JS installed `brew install node`
+- Node JS installed
+    - MAC users: `brew install node`
 - You have money in the OpenSwap 100% validator getting rewards or single staking oSwap LP pool
 - You have Harmony ONE to pay gas fees